decidim/decidim/docs/migrate_to_0.8.0.md

-# Migration to 0.8.0
+# Migration from 0.7.0 to 0.8.0

 ## Note about this guide.

-This is a work-in-progress guide for all those people that needs to adapt his existing source code to Decidim 0.8.0.
+This is a work-in-progress guide for all those people that needs to adapt his existing source code from Decidim 0.7.0 to Decidim 0.8.0.
 If you find a mistake or missing parts in this  document do not hesitate to make a pull request and add your discoveries.

 ## Upgrading the gem.